donghanko/kospi_trend/README.md

 we wish our returns to be distributed near the $\mu_t$ in order to grant for the construction of the momentum.
 Since the returns of stock prices are assumed to be disturbed by the volatility terms, we need a filtering process to build a forecasting model of the trend.
 The filtering method of forecasting model we will utilize in this work is selected to be a Kalman Filter.

-The follwing is the process of Kalman Filter:
+The Kalman Filter requires two prerequisites equations: [1]